 As is often the case in a small town, Painesdale doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Painesdale who are college-educated is close to the national average for all communities of 21.84%: 17.22% of the adults in Painesdale have a bachelor's degree or advanced degree.
+In terms of college education, Painesdale is nearly on par with the US average for all cities of 21.84%: 17.22% of adults 25 and older in Painesdale have a bachelor's degree or advanced degree.

 The per capita income in Painesdale in 2022 was $20,602, which is low income relative to Michigan and the nation.
 This equates to an annual income of $82,408 for a family of four.